754-234-4789

 Traditional Interior Design in a Modern Mediterranean Style Piano Room

-Traditional Interior Design in a
+Traditional Mediterranean Home Office Interior Design in Boca Raton

 Before picture of the Home Office

-Traditional Interior design of
+Traditional Interior Design of a

-Modern Mediterranean Family & Dining Room -
+Modern Mediterranean Family and Dining Room

-Lighting and Architectural Transformation in a Modern Mediterranean Home
+Architectural Transformation in a Modern Mediterranean Home

 Originally, the space was overwhelmed by excessive recessed lighting.
 As part of the remodeling, approximately a dozen high-hat lights were removed to restore balance and create a warmer, more inviting atmosphere.